punund/nodeb/README.md

 ### Options

    -p <port to monitor> (default 80)
+   -s also generate nginx config for SSL server
-    -t copy templates to nodeb_templates/ for customization -u <user to run processes as> (default "node")
+   -t copy templates to nodeb_templates/ for customization and exit -u <user to run processes as> (default "node")
+   -v show generated files to stdout
+   -w <production website address>.
+If given, nginx config files will be created

 ### What's included

-Files for upstart, monit, and logrotate are created.
+Files for upstart, monit, ogrotate, and optionally nginx are created.
 If node_modules was absent, `npm install` will be run on target system.

 ### References